Overview of Proverbs

 At the entrance of the gates in the city she utters her sayings

 The parallels make us realize that Wisdom is trying hard to get people’s attention by the variety of ways Solomon says she is attempting to make herself heard.
-We also see that she isn’t found hidden away in some school.
+We also see that she isn’t found hidden away in a school.
 She is everywhere in town where she cannot be missed.

 Instead of the same idea being compared, the opposite ideas are contrasted.
 This is probably the most often used style in Proverbs.
-We are invite to examine two things to see how they are different.
+We are invited to examine two things to see how they are different.

 The curse of the LORD is on the house of the wicked,

 But He blesses the home of the just.